init, hooks, and build

-These commands allow you to prepare a spec for SDK generation, and generate SDKs and documentation.
+These commands allow you to prepare a spec for SDK generation and generate SDKs and documentation.

 Command | Description |